jimnewpower/batch/readme.md

 * Bank transactor: initiate ACH bank transfer (ACH file generation and ACH API call to initiate payment)
 * Status tracker: observes jobs for their status

+A batch job cannot be started unless predefined criteria are met.
+Criteria could include an employee or contractor's charges are non-compliant, and need manager's approval, etc. In this case, the batch job should initiate the appropriate notifications, record the data, set a failure status, and exit.

 # Solution
 This solution will focus on the architecture of the middle-tier, and a backend data model to support it.

 # Backend
 Table model for the backend database.
 The backend database will be a relational database, and store the following data.
-Note that any sensitive data will be encrypted.
+Note that any sensitive data will be encrypted using Transparent Data Encryption (TDE).
+In Spring, we can use 128-bit AES encryption from the Java Cryptography Extension (JCE) framework.
+The encryption key(s) will be stored in a secure location, such as a key vault.

 User Table
 | Column Name | Data Type | Description |